snabbco/snabb/README.md

 17. sysctl wrapper (trivial write to /proc/sys)
 18. cgroups
 19. replace more of the man(3) stuff with native syscalls.
 More transparent.
-20. add functions to add and remove addresses to net interface
-21. Standard lua support, eventually.
+20. Standard lua support, eventually.
 Might start with luasocket support for netlink, but there is a lot of work to do.
-22. make more modular, started with netlink and arch specific but needs more.
+21. make more modular, started with netlink and arch specific but needs more.
-23. udev (uses netlink)
+22. udev (uses netlink)
-24. netlink listen for events
+23. netlink listen for events
-25. fix fs specific mount ops so can round-trip mounts
+24. fix fs specific mount ops so can round-trip mounts
-26. fix aio
+25. fix aio
-27. automate ctest.lua to do full compile and run
+26. automate ctest.lua to do full compile and run